 First, nuts, seeds, avocados and other whole-plant foods high in natural fat are essential to a healthy diet when consumed in modest amounts.
 The argument against natural fat in whole, plant-based foods is the same reductionist thinking used by the dairy industry to advocate for milk consumption.

 Milk contains calcium and calcium is a building material for bones, so the dairy industry has argued for years that we should consume milk.
-Yet, science is now showing that milk and other foods high in animal protein cause calcium to leach from the bones and then get excreted in the urine.
+Yet, science shows that increased consumption of high protein-foods like milk and other animal derived foods (coupled with consumption of less plant derived foods) are associated with lower long-term bone health.
 Biology is complex — infinitely so.
 What matters most is not the presence of calcium in milk, but the wholistic effects of milk on the body.
 Likewise, what matters most with whole plant foods high in fat is the way they are utilized by the body and the effects they produce, and research is increasingly showing these plant foods to be beneficial.

 Salt and sugar are in a different category.
 Adding extra salt and sugar out of their natural context is not essential to our diet.
 We believe it is important, however, that people should be free to eat food with flavors they enjoy.
 We will not change the world around the idea of plant-based nutrition if we tell people they must give up the food they love for food that tastes bland.